benjaminmilcic/aznw-routes/README.md

 # AznwRoutes

-It's my personal homepage.
-The Repository is public, because I made this website to demonstrate my skills.
+This is my personal homepage.
+The repository is public, because I made this website to demonstrate my skills.
-The backend that is used by this website can be viewed here: [Backend Repository for this Frontend](https://github.com/benjaminmilcic/nest-aznw-api).
+The backend that is used by this website can be viewed here: [Backend repository for this frontend](https://github.com/benjaminmilcic/nest-aznw-api).
 It is also public.

 If you have any hints or questions feel free to write me an email to [benjamin.milcic@gmail.com](mailto:benjamin.milcic@gmail.com).